JoseRicoCct/Capstone_MScData_Sept23_SB/EvaluationFLFrameworks/1.PySyft/README.md

 ## Overview

-This repository contains a set of twelve Jupyter Notebooks (JNs) that were evaluated to explore the capabilities of the PySyft framework.
+This repository contains a set of twelve Jupyter Notebooks that were evaluated to explore the capabilities of the PySyft framework.
 PySyft allows interaction using Jupyter Notebooks through its API.
 The version of Syft installed during the evaluation was `0.9.1b1`.

 ## Tutorials